nhtranngoc/twitch-plays-drums/README.md

 - node-midi
 - tmi.js

+A note (heh) that node-midi requires the `libasound2-dev` package.
+On Debian based distribution do `sudo apt-get install libasound2-dev

 ## What it currently does

 Not much.
 It currently monitors one (or several) Twitch chat channels (which can be set in `config.json`), and send a MIDI message corresponds to a note to a virtual MIDI port.
 You WILL need a synthesizer for this.
 Read Instructions for more details.